GoriolaOlamide/GoriolaOlamide/README.md

 📫 How to reach me: goriolamide@gmail.com https://www.linkedin.com/in/olamide-olabode-goriola-48b521223/

-⚡ Fun fact: I'm a aspiring chef 😄
+⚡ Fun fact: I'm a aspiring chef. 😄
 <!--
 **GoriolaOlamide/GoriolaOlamide** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.